Gerosullivan/Pangur/context/spec.md

 ## 1. Core Concept

-- Setting: Cats defend a 4x4 building grid from waves of mice.
+- Setting: Cats defend a 5x5 building grid from waves of mice.
 Each cell may hold exactly one resident (cat or mouse piece) or remain empty.
-- Coordinates: Columns `A-D` (left->right) and rows `1-4` (bottom->top), chess style.
+- Coordinates: Columns `A-E` (left->right) and rows `1-5` (bottom->top), chess style.
-- Orientation: Row `4` (top) is the building entrance; row `1` (bottom) is the back wall.
+- Orientation: Row `5` (top) is the building entrance; row `1` (bottom) is the back wall.
 - Goal: Survive by eliminating resident mice and deterring the incoming queue before grain or cats are lost.

 ## 2. Starting State

-- Board: 4x4 grid representing the building interior.
-Perimeter cells (row 4, row 1, column A, column D) begin occupied by resident `1/1` mice pieces, filling all edge squares (12 total); interior cells start empty.
-Shadow bonus cells should render dark, while open gate cells appear light (B4, C4).
+- Board: 5x5 grid representing the building interior.
+All perimeter cells render as `shadow` terrain except the three open gates at `B5`, `C5`, `D5`.
+No mice begin on the perimeter; the only residents at start are the cats in hand.
 The board layout is fully data-driven via `src/data/boardLayout.json`, which defines each cell’s `terrain` plus optional `entry` metadata (`direction: north/south/east/west`, `incomingMice`).
-Entry cells automatically render staging divs outside the matching board edge to hold their queue of emoji mice.
+Entry cells no longer create per-edge staging bands; instead, their metadata informs the single shared queue described in §8.
 - Cat pieces: Three residents off-board at the bottom center, displayed side-by-side (same cat component as will be on board - see UI spec).
 Base stats use `catch/meow`: `1/3`, Pangur (aka Cruibne) `3/1`, `2/2`.
 Each cat begins with five hearts (health).
-- Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free interior cell.
-This occurs once per game; cats cannot be placed on occupied perimeter cells until cleared.
+- Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free interior cell (non-gate).
+This occurs once per game.
 After placing all three cats, the player must confirm their starting formation before entering the normal turn loop.
 - Grain: 16 units stored inside the building.
-- Incoming Wave: 12 mouse pieces waiting outside, split per entry cell as configured in `boardLayout.json` (current default: 6 for `B4 north` and 6 for `C4 north`).
-UI shows one staging band per entry directly outside the corresponding perimeter cell so the player can see how many mice are queued on each side.
+- Incoming Wave: Six mouse pieces max per wave.
+They live in a single shared staging lane UI that shows total incoming, total meow deterrence (“Meowge”), and how many will enter this turn based on current cat placement.

 ## 3. Attributes & Terminology